 This project draws inspiration from the “one book, one town” idea, wherein people in local communities come together to read and discuss a common book.
 Librarians and Archivists with Palestine invites readers, librarians, and others to organize gatherings to discuss The Book of Disappearance by Ibtisam Azem.
 This campaign is designed to introduce readers to the richness of Palestinian literature, and create a broader awareness and understanding of Palestinian history and the struggle for self-determination.

 Please join us!
-Book groups can be held at a library, university or school, at a local non-profit organization or community center, in your living room, or at a bookstore.
+The campaign is still running despite the COVID-19 pandemic, but we are encouraging volunteers to host book discussions digitally.
+See our 2020 Toolkit for tips on hosting your virtual One Book event.
 If you schedule your event for May or June 2020, you’ll be connected to readers across the globe who will be reading and discussing the book at the same time.
 Use your imagination!
 And let us know what you’re planning!
+See a listing of confirmed One Book 2020 events here.

 Librarians and Archivists with Palestine is a network of self-defined librarians, archivists, and information workers in solidarity with the Palestinian struggle for self-determination.
 The hashtag for the campaign is: #lap1book.